Android 7.0 Nougat’s Status Update For Samsung Galaxy S7, S7 Edge, S6, S6 Edge & Moto G4 Play

 Initially, it was assumed that the Nougat rollout in June will only be for the Moto G4 Play units in the U.S. but an update from Android Authority revealed that it will be available “globally.”

 Android Nougat is Google’s latest mobile OS iteration boasting features such as the Multi-Window or the Split Screen mode, which allows mobile owners to utilize two applications at the same time.
 Also, the battery-saving feature Doze has been enhanced, allowing for more efficient battery usage when the phone is on-the-go.
 Android Nougat also offers Vulkan support for better gaming quality and Multi-Locale language support allowing the utilization of two or more languages.
-Moreover, updating to Nougat will let Android phone users to quickly switch between apps, tweak the Quick Settings tiles, reply directly from the Notifications, manage date usage better with Data Saver, change the text and icon size on the display and a lot more.
+Moreover, updating to Nougat will let Android phone users to quickly switch between apps, tweak the Quick Settings tiles, reply directly from the Notifications, manage date usage better with Data Saver, change the text and icon size on the display, and a lot more.

 [Featured Image by Spencer Platt/Getty Images]